 Restaurants in Vienna.
 Where to eat in Vienna?
 There are hundreds of restaurants serving Viennese cuisine.
 My independent restaurant reviews below came from my frequent visits to my hometown.
 I use to visit all these places with my local friends and family.
 They also come in digestible amounts, and some variety: from Michelin star restaurants to taverns, snack bars and Vienna sausage stands.

 For a quick overview of what else is available, and for customer reviews, click on Food, Wine and Nightlife in Vienna.

-Planning a gourmet city break in Vienna?
-Vienna has a rich choice of good eateries.
+Whether you plan a gourmet city break in Vienna or just want great down-to-earth local food: Vienna has a rich choice of good eateries.
 Some of them are perfect for dining before or after a night at the opera or a classical concert.
-Some are smart casual or simply relaxed.
-All of them offer lovely food I can honestly recommend.
+Some are smart casual or simply relaxed but all of those featured here offer lovely food I can honestly recommend.

 - Plachutta: Vienna’s centre of excellence for all things beef; they run fine dining but relaxed restaurants in several locations;

 - Gmoakeller: Lovely Viennese Cuisine as it should be;

 - Heard of Vienna’s romantic basement restaurants?
 Are they as good as advertised?
 Click to find out;

 - To find out where Viennese foodies eat in relaxed places, check my list of contemporary Vienna restaurants here;

 - Vienna Restaurants’ Best Roast at Zu den Drei Hacken – serving probably the best Vienna roast in town;

 - Vienna restaurant Silberwirt – a typical and popular Vienna local tavern;